haner0834/Tic-Tac-Toe/README.md

 The function calculates scores for each available square based on certain rules and weights.
 It then selects the square with the highest score and returns its item count.

-### Scoring Rules

-- If the move can create an opportunity to win: +2
-- If the move can block the human player: +1

 ### Scoring Rules (First Traversal)

 - If the move can lead to a direct win: +4
 - If the move can block the human player: +2

+### Scoring Rules(Second Traversal)

+- If the move can create an opportunity to win: +2
+- If the move can block the human player: +1

 ### Weighting